What is trigger finger?

 - steroid injections

-If medications and at-home treatments don’t work, a doctor may recommend surgery.
-Surgery for trigger finger is done on an outpatient basis.
-After an anesthesia shot, a surgeon makes a small cut in the palm and then cuts the tightened tendon sheath.
+If medications and at-home treatments don’t work, your doctor may recommend surgery.
+Surgeons perform surgery for trigger finger on an outpatient basis.
+After you get an anesthesia shot, your surgeon makes a small cut in the palm and then cuts the tightened tendon sheath.

-As the tendon sheath heals, the area is looser, helping the finger move more easily.
-Surgery risks include infection or ineffective surgery.
+As the tendon sheath heals, the area is looser, helping your finger move more easily.
+Surgery risks include infection or ineffective surgical results.

-Surgery recovery can take anywhere from several weeks to six months.
-A doctor may recommend physical therapy exercises to relieve post-surgery stiffness.
+Surgery recovery can take a few weeks to six months.
+Your doctor may recommend hand exercises to relieve post-surgery stiffness.
+As a general rule, once the doctor releases the tendon sheath, the tendon can move freely.

-The study also found that patients who had insulin-dependent diabetes, had several symptomatic fingers, and who were younger were more likely to have symptom recurrence.
+The researchers in this study also found that participants with insulin-dependent diabetes, who were also younger and had several symptomatic fingers, were more likely to have symptoms return.